 After you define your priorities and identify the factors most important to you, you should use other resources to narrow down your choices.
 There are several ways you can do this:

 - Use search engines

 Almost every college and university in the United States has a website with detailed information about degree programs, application procedures, academic departments, on-campus facilities, and other topics.
 Often, you can also find a copy of the course catalog online.

 Many independent websites also allow you to search for institutions by your subject of interest, geographic preference, or by other criteria that you specify.
 Students should review each website to ensure that the search engine includes all accredited U.S. higher education institutions.
-Here are two for starters:
+Here are some for starters: